u17g/sleekid/README.md

 ### Tamper Detection Probability

-- tamper detection probability is 99.74% when checksum length is 2 digits
+- Tamper detection probability is 99.74% when checksum length is 2 digits
   - where 1 - 1/62^2 ≈ 0.9974
-- This helps to prevent brute-force attacks
+- This helps to prevent brute-force attacks / DDoS / etc.

 ### Length Recommendations